 Purchasing

-The unripe fruits are somewhat hard and pale with smooth peel while the ripe ones are slightly soft and have a deeper peel color with hints of black.
+The unripe fruits are somewhat hard and pale with smooth peel, while the ripe ones are slightly soft and have a deeper peel color with hints of black.

 Nutrition